Nicaragua: Youth Culture, Literacy, and Media

-- Centro de Prevencion de la Violencia (CEPREV)
+- Centro de Prevención de la Violencia (CEPREV)

 - Former leaders in the Frente Sandinista de Liberación Nacional and the Resistencia Nicaragüense

-Notable excursions and events
+Notable Excursions and Events

-- In the spring semester, students will travel to the city of Granada for the International Poetry Festival to immerse themselves in Nicaraguan poetry, music, and literary presentations.
+- In the spring semester, students travel to the city of Granada for the International Poetry Festival to immerse themselves in Nicaraguan poetry, music, and literary presentations.